-- Paragraph (e): The proposed amendment is a textual correction to ensure that the proviso to section 18A(1)(c) is applicable to both paragraphs (A) and (B). - Paragraph (f) and (g): The proposed amendments to section 18A(1)(2A)(b)(ii)and 18A(2D) as consequential to the amendment to section 18A(1)(b) allowing a conduit PBO to also provide funds or assets to a department contemplated in section 18A(1)(c).
-The proposed amendment furthermore, affects some textual changes, clarifies existing wording and aligns the current wording with that of section 18A(1)(b)that provides for a conduit PBO to provide funds as well as assets. - Paragraph (h): Consequential amendment for purposes of adding a new paragraph (d). - Paragraph (i): It is a requirement that a public benefit organisation, an institution, board or body or a department approved by the Commissioner for purposes of section 18A carrying on a combination of PBAs in Parts I and II of the Ninth Schedule, must obtain and retain an audit certificate confirming that all donations received or accrued in the year of assessment for which section 18A receipts were issued were used solely in carrying on PBAs in Part II in South Africa.
+and (g): The proposed amendments to sections 18A(1)(2A)(b)(ii)and 18A(2D) are consequential to the amendment to section 18A(1)(b) allowing a conduit PBO to also provide funds or assets to a department contemplated in section 18A(1)(c).
+The proposed amendment furthermore, affects some textual changes, clarifies existing wording and aligns the current wording with that of section 18A(1)(b) that provides for a conduit PBO to provide funds as well as assets.

+- Paragraph (h): The proposed amendment is a consequential amendment for purposes of adding a new paragraph (d). - Paragraph (i): It is a requirement that a public benefit organisation, an institution, board or body or a department approved by the Commissioner for purposes of section 18A carrying on a combination of PBAs in Parts I and II of the Ninth Schedule, must obtain and retain an audit certificate confirming that all donations received or accrued in the year of assessment for which section 18A receipts were issued were used solely in carrying on PBAs in Part II in South Africa.
 In the case of a department the audit certificate must be submitted annually to the Commissioner.